everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 With the Everywhere Computer, we're all in on "[the return of write once, run anywhere][write-once-run]" as a motto, but with content-addressing and our focus on caching and replayability of previously computed tasks, we can go a step further and say:

 <blockquote>
-Write once, run once, and never again (everywhere!)
+Write once, run once, and never run again (everywhere!)
 </blockquote>

 This post will introduce authoring Wasm components and functions for the Everywhere Computer.
 Wasm components can be written in [several of different programming languages][wit-guest]&mdash;including C/C++, Java (TeaVM Java), Go (TinyGo), and C#&mdash;but we'll focus on Rust, JavaScript, and Python for this post.
 We'll be writing functions in each of these languages, compiling and packaging them as Wasm components, and bringing them together into a workflow that executes on our compute platform.
 Along the way, we'll introduce Wasm component tooling, the Homestar runtime, and [EveryCLI][everycli], which provides a convenient interface for running Homestar with a gateway for preparing and executing workflows.